Why and How You Daydream

 Other evidence suggests that the content of your daydreams can interfere with your memory, even when you’ve paid attention to the information you’re trying to learn.
 University of North Carolina Greensboro psychologist Peter Delaney and colleagues (2010) instructed college student participants to daydream about a situation either very much like or very much unlike what they were doing at the moment.
 Those who were told to imagine themselves in very different circumstances had poorer memories than those who were instructed to daydream about someplace close.
 If you’re going to engage in mental time travel, and there’s something you need to remember, better keep that travel pretty close to home.

 You might expect that with its tendency to reach inward, your default network’s activity could make you more creative.
-This is only partly true.
-University of British Columbia researchers Melissa Ellamil and her colleagues (2012) found that it’s the temporal lobe in the cortex that generates creative ideas.
-The default network decides whether to like those ideas or not.
+This may be only partly true.
+University of British Columbia researchers Melissa Ellamil and her colleagues (2012) found that it’s the temporal lobe in the cortex that seems to generate creative ideas.
 Reinforcing Delaney’s findings regarding memory and daydreaming, Japanese researchers Hiraku Takeuchi and collaborators (2010) showed that the people more likely to generate creative ideas in a laboratory task were less able to deactivate their default networks.
-Creativity may, then, come at a cost if your goal is to learn and remember new information.

-These studies on daydreaming suggest 4 practical ways you can put your brain's default network to best use for you:
+These studies on daydreaming suggest 4 practical ways you can try to put your brain's default network to best use for you:

 1. Tune out your default network when you need to focus.
 Your best chance to learn something new comes when you deactivate the network.
 If you feel your inner thoughts are crowding out the new information, take that extra step to turn down their volume.

 2. If your daydreams are bothering you, change them.
-We know from the Mar study that people who daydream about unobtainable relationships feel unhappier and less satisfied.
-As difficult as it may be, try to fantasize about the relationships you now have or those that you might reasonably be able to start in the near future.
+We know from the Mar study that people who daydream about unobtainable relationships tend to feel unhappier and less satisfied.
+As difficult as it may be, try to fantasize about the relationships you now have.

 4. Don't stifle your creativity, but don't let it interfere with what you need to know.
-Creative people seem to be more likely to engage in flights of fancy, as the Takeuchi study showed.
 Before you let your imagination run rampant, make sure you're paying enough attention to what is going on around you to get that information to stick in your long-term memory.

-Your daydreams can mold your memory, your attention, and even your happiness within your relationships.
+Your daydreams might influence your memory, your attention, and even your happiness within your relationships.
 Daydreams may be the stuff of your brain’s default network, but they can also prove to be the source of your personal fulfillment.

 Copyright Susan Krauss Whitbourne, Ph.D.
 2013